Revenue Is Vanity. Profit Is Sanity. Why hospitality keeps getting this backwards

 The quiet damage of discount culture

-It’s not strategy.
+This isn’t strategy.
 It’s panic.

-Where marketing really earns its seat
+Where marketing actually earns its seat

 None of this means marketers should be setting prices.
 But it does mean they should be influencing pricing decisions.
-Pricing sits at the intersection of customer understanding, positioning, and communication, areas where marketing insight is critical.

-When marketers bring research, context, and clarity into pricing conversations, they help the business make better decisions.
 They help revenue teams understand not just what the market will tolerate, but what it will value.
 And they help ensure that the price customers see aligns with the experience they receive.

 Revenue management decides the number.